How Much Protein Do You Actually Need?

 First, what is protein?

-Structural Support and Healing: Protein provides structure to cells, tissues, and organs.
-Collagen is a protein that creates the framework of connective tissues including skin, bones, tendons, ligaments, muscles, and cartilage.
-If you are injured or an athlete, you require more protein to ensure proper healing of these tissues.
-But taking collagen alone will is not an adequate source of protein.
+• Structural Support and Healing: Protein provides structure to cells, tissues, and organs.
+Collagen is a protein that creates the framework of connective tissues, including skin, bones, tendons, ligaments, muscles, and cartilage.
+If you are an athlete or are injured, you will require more protein to ensure proper healing of the damaged tissues.
+We have all heard of collagen, and it appears to be in everything now, but I hate to be the bearer of bad news: taking collagen alone is not an adequate source of protein.
 This is a longer discussion for another time.

-Hormones and Hunger: Proteins can act as hormones.
-Hormones regulate every function in our body and if one hormone is off, it creates a cascade effect in the body altering the function of other hormones.
+• Hormones and Hunger: Proteins can act as hormones, and hormones regulate every function in our body.
+If one hormone is off, it creates a cascading effect in the body, altering the function of other hormones.
 When you eat a protein-rich meal, your body will release satiety hormones (cholecystokinin, peptide YY, and glucagon-like-peptide-1).
 These hormones tell your body that you’re full and that you can stop eating.

 Okay, now I know what protein is and what it does, but how much do I need?